 Get the protection you need with our electrical safety service

 Safety checks of electrical appliances, fixtures and installations at least every 2 years keep occupants safe from the danger associated with electrical faults and ensure landlords and property managers are fulfilling their obligations.
-From March 2021, changes to the Residential Tenancies Act in Victoria make these checks mandatory.
+As of March 2021, changes to the Residential Tenancies Act in Victoria have made these checks mandatory.